Insights

 Before the introduction of the new ESS regime, class orders [CO 14/1000] Employee incentive schemes: Listed bodies and ASIC Class Order [CO 14/1001] Employee incentive schemes: Unlisted bodies (Class Orders) provided regulatory relief from certain obligations under the Corporations Act.
 However, those Class Orders now only apply to ESS offers made on or before 1 March 2023 and accepted before 1 April 2024.

 Consequently, companies should revamp their employee share plans to ensure they are eligible for relief under the new ESS regime.
 Getting it wrong can have serious consequences: companies can be found to have fallen foul of their disclosure obligations under the Corporations Act, relief under the ESS regime can be revoked and directors may be held personally liable.
 Due to the way the new ESS regime intersects with existing exemptions under the Corporations Act, those risks may not always be avoided simply by relying on the small-scale offering, senior manager, and sophisticated investor exemptions.
+For a deeper understanding of how listed entities are falling foul of the new ESS regime, see this detailed article: How Listed Entities Are Falling Foul of the New ESS Regime

 The new ESS regime presents a golden opportunity for companies to revitalise their employee share plans and gain a competitive edge in attracting and retaining top talent.
 However, to be eligible to rely on the new regime and to mitigate the risks of getting it wrong, companies need to refresh their employee share plans.
 Contact us to learn how to embrace these changes and propel your business to new heights.